IonTeLOS/dinaterm-extension/README.md

 * Go to extension page in chrome `chrome://extensions`
 * Click on `Load Unpacked Extensions` and load the repo here
 * Thats it.
 Cick on `Launch` at the extension details
-* This will open the window of whatsapp WebView.
+* This will open the window of dinaterm on localhost.